 The Center for Bilingual and Multicultural Education

-The Center for Bilingual and Multicultural Education (CBME) has been revitalized to support the Montana State University (MSU) community and tribal nations across Montana by generating multiple funding streams focusing on the following programs areas: revitalization and maintenance of Indigenous languages, facilitation of culturally responsive pedagogy in k-12 schools including the integration of Indian Education for All across the curriculum in all content areas and at all levels, academic support for American Indian English Language Learners, as well as a variety of projects designed to promote social justice by increasing cultural sensitivity.
+The Center for Bilingual and Multicultural Education (CBME) has been revitalized to support the Montana State University (MSU) community and tribal nations across Montana by generating multiple funding streams focusing on the following program areas: revitalization and maintenance of Indigenous languages, facilitation of culturally responsive pedagogy in k-12 schools including the integration of Indian Education for All across the curriculum in all content areas and at all levels, academic support for American Indian English Language Learners, as well as a variety of projects designed to promote social justice by increasing cultural sensitivity.

 U.S. Department of Education, Office of English Language Acquisition, National Professional Development Program